MikroTik: Meris

 Beginning in June 2021, a botnet composed of unprotected Mikrotik devices created huge volumes of application-layer traffic using HTTP pipelining, resulting in DDOS.
 The net was named Mēris (or Meris) by Qrator.
 Yandex reported attacks beginning August 4, 2021 (over 5 million requests per second) with a massive attack on 5 September 2021 reaching almost 22 million RPS (requests per second).
 Cloudflare acknowledged an attack at over 17 million RPS in July 2021.

+FOISted

+In June 2022, Margin Research disclosed the FOISted vulnerability allowing an administrator on a device to gain "super-admin" access that would permit exploitation of the device for command/control redirection or DDOS attacks.
+The exploit was patched in the RouterOS version released in October 2022.